 Ladies, I know you might be reading this thinking that I am giving out a dose of tough love!
 The reason for that is because I want you to take care of yourselves.

 Any program or product that promises to help you lose weight fast should be approached with caution.
 Your health is so valuable, I want you to take the time to do your research and make sure any exercise or weight loss program is suitable for you in the long-term.

-My BBG programs are all about making sustainable changes to your lifestyle and being active for your physical and mental wellbeing.
+My programs in the Sweat app are all about making sustainable changes to your lifestyle and being active for your physical and mental wellbeing.
 I don’t believe in quick-fix weight loss products because they often use unhealthy methods and can actually have negative effects on your mindset and your health.
 That’s not something I want you to risk.